-However, pilgrimage to Walsingham is listed alongside Jerusalem, Rome and Santiago de Compostella as one of the four great shrines of medieval Christendom.
+Walsingham is a small, seemingly insignificant village in the county of Norfolk.
+Yet it is listed alongside Jerusalem, Rome, and Santiago de Compostella as one of the four great shrines of medieval Christendom.

-Plus you can find out what to expect when you visit Walsingham today however you travel, by foot or by motorhome.
+Plus you can find out what to expect when you visit Walsingham today.

 Why is Walsingham famous?